 - In a fourth category of papers (usually applying to young and inexperienced authors), the editor or co-editor may feel confident of a decision but solicit a referee report from a graduate student, to provide some extra learning experience on both sides of the editorial process (i.e., some extra feedback for the inexperienced author, and some refereeing experience for the graduate student).

 - And finally, the fifth category of papers is the “typical” category, in which (at the JIE) two referee reports by experts in the field would be solicited.

 The more triage that can be carried out along the lines of the first four categories above, the more the refereeing burden on the economics profession in general can be kept from becoming completely unmanageable.
 I also believe that a secondary solution to the problem exists: in my opinion, the refereeing burden is far too concentrated among a small set of “obvious” referees, when in fact there are often excellent potential referees who are overlooked; in this regard, editors and co-editors can use their broad knowledge of the portfolio of researchers in the field to more evenly distribute the refereeing burden.

 Q. We have observed that researchers are increasingly accessing journal content online at an article level, i.e. the researcher digests content more frequently on an article basis rather than a journal basis.
 How do you think this affects the visibility of your journal among authors?

-Q. Researchers need to demonstrate their research impact, and they are increasingly under pressure to publish articles in journals with high Impact Factors.
-How important is a journal’s Impact Factor to you, and do you see any developments in your community regarding other research quality measurement?
+Q. Researchers need to demonstrate their research impact and they are increasingly under pressure to publish articles in journals with high Impact Factors.
+How important is a journal’s Impact Factor to you and do you see any developments in your community regarding other research quality measurements?